Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach

 \subsubsection{Trade-off between user burden, user support and controllability}

-(\circled{1}, \circled{2}, \circled{3}) Users have consistently highlighted the importance of having various options for controlling and supporting adaptations.
-However, effectively managing the complexity of providing users with the appropriate level of control and support remains a challenge that can affect the usability and effectiveness of AUIs \cite{paymans2004usability,bunt2004role, eiband2021support}.
-User control over adaptation can yield significant benefits by empowering users to tailor their experiences to better suit their needs and preferences \cite{parra2015user, kay2001learner}.
-Additionally, user-controlled adaptation fosters a sense of ownership and agency, leading to increased engagement and motivation to utilise the system effectively \cite{sundar2010personalization,sundar2008self}.
-Our study participants expressed a preference for control mechanisms such as dedicated adaptation dashboards, selective system component adaptation, and configurable adaptation factors.
-However, our findings also highlight the importance of considering \textit{users' competence levels, the potential cognitive load, and the risk of adaptation processes becoming intrusive} \cite{kurtz2005neurocognitive}.
-Allowing excessive control may lead to distraction and inefficiency, particularly among users who lack the necessary knowledge or interest to make informed decisions \cite{jameson2002pros} (\circled{1}).
-Furthermore, as discussed by \citet{kay2001learner}, user preferences for control can vary significantly.
-Some users may feel obligated to have control over the adaptation and other elements of the user interface, while others may be less inclined towards control \cite{bunt2004role}.
-Providing users with an excessive number of control options can result in distraction and fatigue when making decisions (\circled{2}).
+(\circled{1}, \circled{2}, \circled{3}) Users have consistently highlighted the importance of having various options to control and support adaptations.
+However, effectively managing the complexity of providing users with control and support remains a challenge \cite{paymans2004usability,bunt2004role, eiband2021support}.
+User control over adaptation offers significant benefits, empowering users to customize their experiences to better meet their needs and preferences \cite{parra2015user, kay2001learner}.
+It also encourages a sense of ownership and agency, boosting engagement and motivation for effective system use \cite{sundar2010personalization,sundar2008self}.
+Leaving excessive control can lead to distraction and inefficiency, particularly among users who lack the necessary knowledge or interest to make informed decisions \cite{jameson2002pros} (\circled{1}).
+Furthermore, as discussed in \citet{kay2001learner}, the user preferences for control can vary significantly.
+Variations in user preferences for controlling adaptations and interface elements can be explained by Hofstede’s cultural dimensions model \cite{hofstede2001culture}, which suggests that users of individualistic cultures often prefer personal control, while those from collectivist cultures can rely on preset options \cite{bunt2004role}.
+Too many control options can lead to distraction and fatigue (\circled{2}).